-1. Power-up sequence:

-Apply power between $V{CC}$ and GND while RESET and SCK are set to "0".
-(If the programmer cannot guarantee that SCK is held low during power-up, RESET must be given a positive pulse after SCK has been set to "0".)
-If the device is programmed for external clocking, apply a 0 - 8 MHz clock to the XTAL1/PB3 pin.
-If the internal RC oscillator is selected as the clock source, no external clock source needs to be applied (AT90S/LS2343 only).

-- 2. Wait for at least 20 ms and enable serial programming by sending the Programming Enable serial instruction to the MOSI (PB0) pin.
+- 1. Power-up sequence: - Apply power between $V{CC}$ and GND while RESET and SCK are set to "0" (if the programmer can not guarantee that SCK is held low during power-up, RESET must be given a positive pulse after SCK has been set to "0").
+If the device is programmed for external clocking, apply a 0 to 8 MHz clock to the PB3 pin.
+If the internal RC oscillator is selected as the clock source, no external clock source needs to be applied. - 2.
+Wait for at least 20 ms and enable serial programming by sending the Programming Enable serial instruction to the MOSI (PB0) pin.
 Refer to the above section for minimum low and high periods for the serial clock input, SCK. - 3.
 The serial programming instructions will not work if the communication is out of synchronization.
 When in sync, the second byte (\$53) will echo back when issuing the third byte of the Programming Enable instruction.
-Whether the echo is correct or not, all four bytes of the instruction must be transmitted.
+Whether the echo is correct or not, all 4 bytes of the instruction must be transmitted.
 If the \$53 did not echo back, give SCK a positive pulse and issue a new Programming Enable instruction.
 If the \$53 is not seen within 32 attempts, there is no functional device connected. - 4.
-If a Chip Erase is performed (must be done to erase the Flash), wait tWD\ERASE after the instruction, give RESET a positive pulse and start over from step 2.
-See Table 21 on page 46 for tWD\ERASE value. - 5.
+If a Chip Erase is performed (must be done to erase the Flash), wait tWD\ERASE after the instruction, give RESET a positive pulse, and start over from Step 2.
+See Table 19 on page 42 for tWD\ERASE value. - 5.
 The Flash or EEPROM array is programmed one byte at a time by supplying the address and data together with the appropriate Write instruction.
 An EEPROM memory location is first automatically erased before new data is written.
 Use Data Polling to detect when the next byte in the Flash or EEPROM can be written.
-If polling is not used, wait tWD\PROG before transmitting the next instruction.
-See Table 22 on page 46 for tWD\PROG value.
-In an erased device, no \$FFs in the data file(s) need to be programmed. - 6.
-Any memory location can be verified by using the Read instruction, which returns the content at the selected address at the serial output MISO (PB1) pin.

-- 7. At the end of the programming session, RESET can be set high to commence normal operation. - 8.
+If polling is not used, wait two persons before transmitting the next instruction.
+See Table 20 on page 42 for two persons value.
+In an erased device, no \$FFs in the data file(s) needs to be programmed. - 6.
+Any memory location can be verified by using the Read instruction which returns the content at the selected address at the serial output MISO (PB1) pin. - 7.
+At the end of the programming session, RESET can be set high to commence normal operation. - 8.
 Power-off sequence (if needed):